TrshPuppy/obsidian-notes/cybersecurity/attacks/punycode.md

 # Punycode Attack:
-When an attacker redirects a user to a malicious domain that appears legitamate at first glance.
+When an attacker redirects a user to a malicious domain that appears legitimate at first glance.
 - Converting words/ letters which cannot be written in #ASCII into #unicode ASCII #encoding

 ## ASCII vs. Unicode: